-Description of business and basis of presentation - Dave & Buster's Entertainment, Inc. ("D&B Entertainment"), is a Delaware corporation headquartered in Dallas, Texas.
-As of May 3, 2015, Oak Hill Capital Partners III, L.P. and Oak Hill Capital Management Partners, III, L.P. (collectively, the "Oak Hill Funds") beneficially owned approximately 62.1% of the Company's outstanding stock.
+Description of business and basis of presentation - Dave & Buster's Entertainment, Inc. ("D&B Entertainment" or the "Company"), is a Delaware corporation headquartered in Dallas, Texas.
+As of August 2, 2015, Oak Hill Capital Partners III, L.P. and Oak Hill Capital Management Partners, III, L.P. (collectively, the "Oak Hill Funds") beneficially owned approximately 40.1% of the Company's outstanding stock.
+Certain members of our Board of Directors and our management beneficially owned approximately 1.1% of our outstanding stock.
+The remaining 58.8% is owned by the public.

 D&B Entertainment owns no significant assets or operations other than the ownership of all the common stock of Dave & Buster's Holdings, Inc. ("D&B Holdings").
 D&B Holdings owns no significant assets or operations other than the ownership of all the common stock of Dave & Buster's, Inc. ("D&B Inc").
 References to the "Company", "we", "us", and "our" refer to D&B Entertainment and its subsidiaries and any predecessor companies.
 All material intercompany accounts and transactions have been eliminated in consolidation.
-The Company's activities are conducted through D&B Inc. All dollar amounts are presented in thousands, unless otherwise noted, except share and per share amounts.
+The Company's operating activities are conducted through D&B Inc. All dollar amounts are presented in thousands, unless otherwise noted, except share and per share amounts.

 We operate our business as one operating and one reportable segment.
 Our one industry segment is the operation of high-volume entertainment and dining venues under the names "Dave & Buster's" and "Dave & Buster's Grand Sports Café".
 We operate on a 52 or 53 week fiscal year that ends on the Sunday after the Saturday closest to January 31.
 Each quarterly period has 13 weeks, except for a 53 week year when the fourth quarter has 14 weeks.
-Our fiscal years ending January 31, 2016 ("fiscal 2015") and February 1, 2015, both consist of 52 weeks.
+Our fiscal years ending January 31, 2016 ("fiscal 2015") and February 1, 2015 ("fiscal 2014"), both consist of 52 weeks.